Dineshsri19/SQL-Power-BI---Shopping-Trends-Analysis-/README.md

 1. Clone/download this repository
 2. Open the `.pbix` file in Power BI Desktop
 3. Explore SQL queries for preprocessing logic
-4. Interact with filters on Page 6 of the dashboard
+4. Interact with filters on Main Page of the dashboard

 ---